The original Neon Genesis Evangelion TV series is back, and the groundbreaking mecha anime is as relevant as ever.

 Still, it’s too easy to read Evangelion as pure nihilism.
 Yes, Anno created Evangelion while battling depression, and Shinji’s self-hatred, timidity, and frequent refusal to “just pilot the robot” will feel all too familiar to anyone who’s experienced depression.
 But in the end, all of the robots and the monsters and the allusions to Christianity exist to guide Shinji out of his spiral of self-hatred.
 In one scene Shinji’s father is described as being “not adept at living,” and it’s a concept that rings out throughout the series.
 Ultimately, Evangelion is about learning to live, even when things seem utterly bleak.
 Even at the end of the world.

 If all that sounds a little too grandiose for a show about a purple robot fighting aliens, then you obviously haven’t seen Evangelion.
-Its haters may crow about Anno’s cryptic endings or psychobabble dialogue or the ambiguous relationships between its main characters, but love it or hate it, no other anime series has matched the remarkable ambition of Neon Genesis Evangelion.
+Its haters may crow about Anno’s cryptic endings or the psychobabble dialogue or the ambiguous relationships between its main characters, but love it or hate it, few other anime series have matched the remarkable ambition of Neon Genesis Evangelion.

 Welcome home Shinji, we’ve missed you.